Meet the leadership team of United Citizens Bank & Trust.

 Mary serves on the board of Sterling College, as well as the board of the Schumacher Center.
 She is a member of Port Royal Baptist Church.

 Mary and her husband, Steve, have three children and three grandchildren.
 Mary is the fifth generation of her family to serve on the board of directors of United Citizens Bank.

 Director since 2018

 Robert is retired from the State of Kentucky, where he gave thirty years of service.
 Robert has also managed Mason Brothers Farms since 2015.
-Robert has a degree in Agricultural Economics from the University of Kentucky, an associate's degree in Business Administration from Waterson College, and a degree in Political Science/History from the University of Louisville.
+Robert studied Agricultural Economics at the University of Kentucky, has an associate's degree in Business Administration from Waterson College, and a degree in Political Science/History from the University of Louisville.

 Robert currently resides in Henry County with his dog Holly.
 He is a fan of UK sports and Cincinnati Reds.
 He is a Kentucky history buff, and also enjoys appraising furniture, antiques, and Native American artifacts.

 Director since 2020

 Gary has been in banking for almost 43 years, primarily in Oldham County.
 He is a graduate of both Sullivan College and the Graduate School of Banking at Louisiana State University.

 Gary is involved with the Oldham community- He is a board member of the Oldham County Chamber of Commerce, a board member of the Mallory Taylor Foundation, and finally a board member of the Every Slice Matters Foundation.

 Gary and his wife, Kathy, reside in Oldham County.
 They have three daughters and a total of seven grandchildren.
 Gary enjoys spending time on his family farm.
 He even sold his last motorcycle to spend more time on his tractor on the farm.
 He also enjoys shooting sports every chance he gets.